ibm-cloud-docs/dl/dl-netbond.md

    * In the IBM Support case, note the following information:

       **Subject**:
-      * DL 2.0 Connect manual implementation AT&T NetBond<br />
+      * DL 2.0 Connect manual implementation AT&T NetBond

       **Description**:
       * Route this ticket directly to the Special Network Services (SNS) queue for Direct Link 2.0 Connect implementation with AT&T NetBond.
       * Include the NetBond connection service key that was assigned by NetBond (as provided in Step 1).